 Thumbnails were generated for each domain using PyMOL, based on a viewing angle for each protein calculated using OVOP (Sverud O, MacCallum RM.
 2003.
 Towards optimal views of proteins.
-Bioinformatics 19(7): 882-888).
+Bioinformatics 19(7): 882-888 [PubMed]).

 On the SCOPe website page showing information about each domain, thumbnails are displayed showing the domain in isolation, in the context of its chain, and in the context of its PDB structure.
 Links to other domains in the same chain, and in the same PDB structure, are below the corresponding thumbnail.
 To preview thumbnails from these other domains and get tool tip text with a short description, mouse over the links to the other domains.
 The figure to the right shows the thumbnails generated for the domain d4akea1.

 Because the SCOPe website is based on different technology from the older SCOP websites, old search paths (e.g., those using the search.cgi engine) are deprecated.
 URLs in the older style will be redirected approprately, so all old links to the Berkeley SCOP mirror should still work, including links to retrieve data that used to be on the Astral website (e.g., getseqs.cgi, spaci.cgi).
-We also support old-style links to all versions of SCOP with stable identifiers; for example, http://scop.berkeley.edu/scop/ links to the SCOP 1.75, the last version of SCOP in the 1.x series, while http://scop.berkeley.edu/scop-1.67/ links to SCOP version 1.67.
+We also support old-style links to all versions of SCOP with stable identifiers; for example, http://scop.berkeley.edu/scop/ links to the SCOP 1.75, the last release of SCOP (version 1), while http://scop.berkeley.edu/scop-1.67/ links to SCOP version 1.67.

 When making new links to SCOP or SCOPe data on this website, please use the new link formats below: